Inoran: Career

+1986–2009: Luna Sea, solo debut, Fake? and Tourbillon

 In middle school through high school, Inoran became good friends with J, and they formed a band called Lunacy in 1986.
 In 1991, they changed their name to Luna Sea and released their first album.
 They went on to become very successful, having sold more than 10 million certified units in Japan, and are considered one of the most influential bands in the visual kei movement.
+In 2003, HMV Japan ranked Luna Sea at number 90 on their list of the 100 most important Japanese pop acts.

 In 1993, Inoran and J teamed up with X Japan guitarist hide to form the group M*A*S*S. Their only material released was the song "Frozen Bug" on the sampler Dance 2 Noise 004 (the song would later be remixed by hide and put on his debut solo album Hide Your Face).

-On September 25, 1997, Inoran released his first solo material, the single "Sou" on King Records.
+When Luna Sea took a brief break in 1997, Inoran signed with King Records and began a solo career.
+His first single, "Sou", was released on September 25, 1997.
 The following month his debut album, also titled Sou, was released on October 22.
-Inoran does not sing on the album (except the title track), instead it features several different female vocalists.

-When Luna Sea "drew the curtain" in 2000, Inoran started Fake? in late 2001 with former Oblivion Dust vocalist Ken Lloyd.
-When he left Fake? in October 2005, citing musical differences with Ken Lloyd, he founded Tourbillon with former Luna Sea vocalist Ryuichi Kawamura and Hiroaki Hayama.
+Co-produced by DJ Krush, Inoran does not sing on the record (except the title track), instead it features several different female vocalists, such as Anneli Drecker and Alison Evelyn.
+Musically, the album features trip hop and hip-hop breakbeats.
+When Luna Sea disbanded in 2000, Inoran released his second album Fragment in July 2001.
+He then formed Fake? in late 2001 with former Oblivion Dust vocalist Ken Lloyd.
+After four studio albums and one mini-album, Inoran left Fake? in October 2005, citing musical differences with Lloyd.
+However, he had already announced the formation of his next band in May; Tourbillon with Luna Sea vocalist Ryuichi Kawamura and D-Loop keyboardist Hiroaki Hayama.